 Individuals with Hodgkin lymphoma may experience pain and lymph node swelling after drinking alcohol in some cases.
 Hodgkin lymphomas are also more likely to affect lymph nodes in the upper body, while non-Hodgkin lymphomas can occur in lymph nodes throughout the body as well as other organs.

 To determine what type of lymphoma a patient has, a physician will remove a lymph node through a biopsy, then send the node to a pathologist for further testing.
 A pathologist will look at the node under a microscope to determine:

 - What type of cells are cancerous (B cells or T cells)

 - What the cells look like and in what pattern they are arranged

 - What type of proteins are present

 - What genetic changes (chromosome features) can be detected in the lymphoma cells

 This information can not only help an oncologist distinguish between the various types of lymphoma, but also help direct the best possible course of treatment.
-For instance, some types are more receptive to chemotherapy than others, while some are better candidates for immunotherapy and other targeted options.
+For instance, some types are more receptive to chemotherapy than others, while patients with other lymphoma types are better candidates for immunotherapy and other targeted options.

-Moffitt Cancer Center is a recognized leader in cancer diagnosis and treatment.
+Moffitt Cancer Center is Florida's No. 1 cancer hospital and a recognized leader in cancer diagnosis and treatment for all types of lymphoma.
 Our pathologists work closely with our oncologists, furthering a common goal of accurately diagnosing each patient and placing him or her promptly on a path to treatment.
-With an on-site pathology lab and a skilled team of oncological experts, we are capable of diagnosing and treating even the rarest types of lymphoma.
+With an onsite pathology lab and a skilled, multispecialty team of cancer experts, Moffitt is capable of efficiently diagnosing and treating even the rarest types of lymphoma.